 - Families qualify exclusively when their children receive a free Sights for Hope vision screening, are referred for additional care, and meet standards set by its partners.

-- The quantity of free services avaialble is at the discretion of the partners.
+- The quantity of free and low cost services available is at the discretion of the partners.

 Pennsylvania Vision Foundation